Why are Minnesota’s roadside rest areas so nice?

 A number of the latest rest area projects have drawn praise from architects and design critics that belies their humble function.

-“The most exquisite rest-area building I’ve ever seen,” wrote AIA juror Mimi Hoang about the award-winning Straight River Northbound Safety Rest Area on I-35 north of Owatonna.
+“The most exquisite rest-area building I’ve ever seen,” wrote AIA juror Mimi Hoang about the award-winning Straight River Northbound Safety Rest Area on I-35 south of Owatonna.
 “The only problem is that it would be a very long time before I got back into my car to drive.
 This little building is incredibly sensitive to its context, well sited, and beautiful.
 What more do you want from architecture?”

 Designed by Snow Kreilich Architects and finished in 2016, the striking rest stop has an angled, stainless steel-clad entrance, giving it a museum-like vibe.